NeuraByte-UCSD-ITS/nutrirate/README.md

 | **Baseline Model**                      | calories, total_fat, sugar, sodium, protein, saturated_fat, carbohydrates, minutes, n_steps, n_ingredients    | StandardScaler, Linear Regression                                                                                  | 0.4898   | 0.3398   | 0.0006   |
 | **Final Model (RandomForest)**    | Baseline features + protein_ratio, sugar_to_carb_ratio                                                      | StandardScaler, RandomForestRegressor (max_depth: None, n_estimators: 100) with GridSearchCV                         | 0.3400   | 0.1442   | 0.5183   |
 | **Stacking Ensemble (Post-Final)** | Baseline features + protein_ratio, sugar_to_carb_ratio                                                      | StandardScaler, StackingRegressor with base models: RandomForestRegressor & GradientBoostingRegressor; meta: Ridge   | 0.3384   | 0.1494   | 0.5228   |

+The residual plots for the baseline, final, and stacking models illustrate the distribution of prediction errors for each approach.
+The final model and stacking ensemble exhibit much narrower and more centered residual distributions compared to the baseline, indicating lower and more consistent errors.
+This comparison highlights the improvement in model accuracy achieved through feature engineering and the use of non-linear ensemble techniques.

 <iframe
   src="assets/residual_plots.html"